Project Heartbeat

 Grieving and Coping After a Patient Death

 Coping with the death of a patient is a topic that is very rarely discussed among health care professionals, yet it is an important one that affects your day-to-day stress levels and perception of success.
-Dealing poorly with death can lead to more perceived stress in your work and may lead to burnout over time. [...]
+Dealing poorly with death can lead to more perceived stress in your work and may lead to burnout over time.
+If you have never been taught what to do with your emotions when a patient dies, you may instead turn to negative habits to help [...]

 11 12, 2019